jayrbolton/node-heap/README.md

 # node-heap

-> Build and use a heap data structure in node
+> Heap data structures for node & javascript

-background details relevant to understanding what this module does
+Heaps are useful for heap sort, priority queues, and other basic things.

+This gives a module both for a max-heap and a min-heap

+Docs are WIP

 ## Usage